Reasons to use genuine HAKI

 - The surface treatment – all HAKI’s steel components are hot-dip galvanized.

-- The weight – the pirate copies have a much greater weight on account of much poorer steel quality.
+- The weight – Copy has a much greater weight on account of much poorer steel quality.

 - The single tube beam – HAKI’s single tube beam has patented pear-shaped ends for maximum strength.